- Competition does not satisfy the industry’s need for filters

 How does it work?

-Main water flow goes in the bottom center of filter.
-Water flow is then filtered in the inner filter witch has a bigger micron filter mesh in comparison to the next filter mesh screen, witch is the final in the filtering process.
-Of course, based on the client needs we can adjust the micron meshes being installed on the filters.
+The main water flow goes in the bottom centre of the filter.
+Water flow is then filtered in the inner filter which has a bigger micron filter mesh in comparison to the next filter mesh screen, which is the final in the filtering process.
+Of course, based on the client’s needs we can adjust the micron meshes being installed on the filters.

-Filter has a constant cleaning process, without any back flush.
-The cleaning process has a gearing system, witch can regulate more and harder cleaning if necessary.
-This is controlled by sensors, and used crucial in sawing energy while at the same time secure and can enable bigger capacities.
+The filter has a constant cleaning process, without any backflush.
+The cleaning process has a gearing system, which can regulate more and harder cleaning if necessary.
+This is controlled by sensors, and used crucially in sawing energy while at the same time secure and can enable bigger capacities.

-The waste water from the filter goes through a separator, which removes solids from the water.
-Solids can be treated in next process, with our compost system, witch will make high quality soil for plants as final product.
+The wastewater from the filter goes through a separator, which removes solids from the water.
+Solids can be treated in the next process, with our compost system, which will make high-quality soil for plants as the final product